wp-plugins/simple-recaptcha/readme.txt

 * Fix bug in display function.

 = 0.3 =
-* Improved compatibility with earlier versions of PHP.
+* Improve compatibility with earlier versions of PHP.

 = 0.2 =
-* Fixed multisite compatibility.
+* Fix multisite compatibility.

 = 0.1 =
 * Initial release.

 == Upgrade Notice ==

+= 0.6 =
+Add Serbo-Croatian translation.

 = 0.5 =
-Improved uninstall process.
+Improve uninstall process.

 = 0.4 =
-Fixed a bug in the display function.
+Fix a bug in the display function.

 = 0.3 =
-Improved compatibility with earlier versions of PHP.
+Improve compatibility with earlier versions of PHP.

 = 0.2 =
 Definitely upgrade for multisite installations.